 When it comes to funding options, DME Elevators & Lifts offers several helpful choices.
-DME has both new and used stair lifts available to accommodate your budget, including beneficial temporary solutions like monthly rentals.
+DME has both new and used stair lifts available to accommodate your budget, including beneficial temporary solutions like monthly stair lift rentals.
 You may also qualify for a payment plan which will allow you to spread out your payments over several months.
 Contact our team to learn more about your needs, or call us toll-free at (866) 545-6935.

 Explore Your Financial Assistance Options With DME